Catherine22/SecuritySample/README.md

 > Learn more about JWS : https://tools.ietf.org/html/rfc7515

 ## Step1.
 Generate an API key from google developers console (optional)
-- **You can skip this step if you don't verify your attestation response from google APIs.
-Or you can also validate the SSL certificate chain by yourself.
+- **You can skip this step if you don't verify your attestation response from google APIs (I feel like this step is kind of like https validation.
+It probabily means man-in-the-middle attacks are allowed if you do not check the response.).
+Of course you can also validate the SSL certificate chain by yourself.
 Google highly recommends you to check your JWS statement.**
-- **What "Android Device Verification API" dose is only checking the JWS certificates and the signature, its response has nothing to do with the Android environments in which your apps run.
-(The JSON payload)**
+- **What "Android Device Verification API" dose is only checking JWS certificates and signatures.
+Its response (JSON payload) has nothing to do with the Android environments in which your app run.**
 - Get your API key here: https://console.developers.google.com/, and don't forget to add and enable "Android Device Verification API".
 - Make sure the API key you post to "Android Device Verification API" is unrestricted.
 - There is a daily quota restriction of connecting "Android Device Verification API".